jzry/seniordesign/Python/README.md

 > [CUDA version that your GPU supports](https://en.wikipedia.org/wiki/CUDA#GPUs_supported).

 Optionally, you can install support for additional file types.
-:warning: Some of these packages may require additional software to be installed on Windows and Mac systems.
+⚠️ Some of these packages may require additional software to be installed on Windows and Mac systems.

 `pip install -r ext-requirements.txt`